Inbound Marketing: Best Practices And Tactics For Your SaaS Business

 3. Content Optimization

 Content optimization is the final part of an inbound marketing journey.
-Even if your content is already exceptional, there's always room for refinement.
+Even if your content is exceptional, there's always room for refinement.
 This last step is the key to continually attracting more leads and designing the sales process by minimizing churn rates.

 Look out for the Key Performance Indicators (KPIs) that signify you're aligning with your monthly, quarterly, and yearly goals.
 These KPIs, measured against historical data, should challenge your content strategy without setting unattainable objectives.